jonans/lxdrunner/README.md

      - Workflow jobs
   - **Active**: Ensure its checked.

-- Manually register one GHA runner for each set of labels that is always offline.
+- Manually register one GHA runner for each set of labels you will use and keep this runner offline.
 This prevents workflow runs from failing immediately when no matching runners are registered.
 This placeholder runner should NOT have the prefix "lxdrunner"

   https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners

-### LXDRunner Manual Install

-Requirements: Python 3.8 with pip

-- Clone this repo.
-Setup python virtual env if needed.
-- Install requirements: `pip install -r requirements.txt`
-- Create configuration as detailed below.
-- Run LXDRunner from directory : `python -m lxdrunner`
-- You can install `lxdrunner` to default locations with: `pip install ./`

 ### LXDRunner Configuration